-The Functional Servicing and Stormwater Management Report prepared by SCS (2021) outlined a number of possible Low Impact Development (LID) measures that are suited for this location to facilitate infiltration.
-On site infiltration will take place where possible (where pervious surfaces remain) and will additionally involve a bioswale along Street D, a catch basin infiltration system associated with the future dwellings and a rear yard infiltration trench on most lots.
-An underground storage cistern is also proposed under the neighborhood park to ensure quantity control.
+The Functional Servicing and Stormwater Management Report prepared by SCS (2021) outlined a number of possible Low Impact Development (LID) measures that are suited for this location to facilitate infiltration, retention and filtration of stormwater runoff.
+On site infiltration will take place where possible based on soil and groundwater conditions.
+Proposed LIDs include a bioswale along Street B and Street E, a biofiltration/infiltration cul-de-sac at Street D, a catch basin filtration system associated with the future dwellings and a rear yard infiltration trench where a minimum of 1 m separation to the high groundwater level can be provided.
+An underground storage cistern and stormwater storage "superpipes" are also proposed to ensure quantity control.